aspnet/Benchmarks/src/BenchmarksDriver/README.md

   --ready-text           The text that is displayed when the application is ready to accept requests. (e.g., "Application started.")
   -r|--repository        Git repository containing the project to test.
-  --projectFile          Relative path of the project to test in the repository. (e.g., "src/Benchmarks/Benchmarks.csproj") -df|--docker-file      File path of the Docker script. (e.g, "frameworks/CSharp/aspnetcore/aspcore.dockerfile") -dc|--docker-context   Docker context directory.
+  --projectFile          Relative path of the project to test in the repository. (e.g., "src/Benchmarks/Benchmarks.csproj") --init-submodules      When set will init submodules on the repository.
+  -df|--docker-file      File path of the Docker script. (e.g, "frameworks/CSharp/aspnetcore/aspcore.dockerfile")
+  -dc|--docker-context   Docker context directory.
 Defaults to the Docker file directory. (e.g., "frameworks/CSharp/aspnetcore/")
   -di|--docker-image     The name of the Docker image to create.
 If not net one will be created from the Docker file name. (e.g., "aspnetcore21")